AiClub-UJ/Git.tutorial/README.md

 # Git.tutorial
- Git is a prominent distributed version control system utilized in software development to monitor code modifications.
-It empowers developers to effectively manage codebases, collaborate with teammates, and maintain a comprehensive record of project history.
-By incorporating features such as branching and merging, Git facilitates seamless collaboration and facilitates experimentation with different code variations.
-Due to its robust capabilities for code management, Git has gained widespread adoption within the industry, contributing to efficient and organized software development practices.
+The Ai Club of the University of Jeddah offered the Git Tutorial, an educational program exclusively designed for its club members.
+The tutorial took place on October 26th and 27th, 2023, and was presented by Dr. Saud Al-Sharif.
+Git,as a prominent distributed version control system, empowers developers to engage in collaborative code management, fostering efficient software development practices.

 # The objectives
-1. Enable readers to understand and effectively use Git.
+1. Enable audience to understand and effectively use Git.
 2. Highlight the importance of Git in managing changes and collaboration in development projects.
-3. Enhance readers' practical skills in using fundamental Git commands.
+3. Enhance audience practical skills in using fundamental Git commands.
-4. Encourage readers to apply Git in their personal or professional projects
+4. Encourage audience to apply Git in their personal or professional projects

 # Key Topics
 ![image](https://github.com/AiClub-UJ/Git.tutorial/assets/146866270/baf669bc-befd-4fe9-b3d0-f0f1db38fbe3)